Do Lotteries Really Benefit Public Schools? The Answer is Hazy

 According to the website for the Georgia Lottery system, lottery is a “game of chance in which players have an equal opportunity to win prizes.”
 The first American lottery was held in Jamestown in 1612, and it made up half the entire budget the early settlers needed to build their colony.
 Lotteries were used by President George Washington to support the Revolutionary War, and Thomas Jefferson used them to fund a variety of public projects.

 Lotteries have traditionally been used to support public works projects like building and street construction, as well as education and environmental projects.
-Today’s lotteries utilize the latest technology to allow players the choice between instant tickets and online games, as well as the standard lottery drawing games.
-Prizes for lotteries have also become more extravagant, as evidenced with the recent Mega Millions game that has made headlines in states like Virginia, California and North Carolina.
+Today’s lotteries utilize the latest technology to allow players the choice between instant tickets, online games, and the standard lottery drawing games.
+Prizes for lotteries have also become more extravagant, as evidenced by the recent Mega Millions game that has made headlines in states like Virginia, California, and North Carolina.

 Where does Lottery Money Go?